 The exact cause of eczema is unknown.
 In many patients, there is a family history of allergies, such as hives, hay fever, asthma or atopic dermatitis.
-Many people with atopic dermatitis may also have one of these other conditions.
+Many people with eczema may also have one of those other conditions.
 In most cases, no allergic factors can be found that trigger or cause eczema.

 Eczema usually begins in infancy between the ages of 2 to 6 months.
 The skin is dry and the rash is itchy.
 Infants may be restless, rubbing against their sheets or other objects.
 They will try to scratch if they are able.
 The rash may involve only the face, or it may cover a large part of the body.

-Most children with atopic dermatitis outgrow the condition before school age; some continue to have problems as an adolescent or even as an adult.
+Most children with eczema (atopic dermatitis) outgrow the condition before school age; some continue to have problems as an adolescent or even as an adult.

 Patients with eczema usually have sensitive and dry skin.
 Many patients find that during the winter months when the humidity is very low, the dryness and itchiness is worse.